 Want to learn more about gua sha and its benefits?
 Here's everything you need to know.

-How can gua sha make you look younger?
+Gua Sha Benefits: can facial massage make you look younger?

 Shape-wise each gua sha tool has subtle differences.
 FaceGym's Multi-Sculpt, for example, has teeth on one end to work across fine lines; a long edge to aid lymphatic drainage; a short edge to de-puff the eye area; a pointed tip to release tension; a medium edge for cheek sculpting and a wavy grip to place along the jawline for contouring.